ChristophBellmann/TheRock_gfx1031/BUILD_EXPERIENCE_NOTES.md

      - after manually copying one config, it would then fail on the next (`ClangConfig.cmake`, `LLVMConfig.cmake`, …).
    - Root cause: `Python3_EXECUTABLE` was not exported from `therock_setup_python_and_topology()` (function scope), so generated Ninja rules invoked `build_tools/teatime.py` and `build_tools/fileset_tool.py` without an explicit interpreter.
 This also prevented the stage→dist population step from running reliably, leaving many `dist/` dirs empty.
    - Fix: `cmake/therock_python_setup.cmake` now forces `Python3_EXECUTABLE` into the cache so generated rules consistently use the venv interpreter (`.venv/bin/python3`) for `teatime.py` and `fileset_tool.py`.
-   - Recovery: re-run `./configure_gfx1031.sh --no-clean` to regenerate `build/build.ninja`, then `./build_gfx1031.sh --skip-configure --detach` to continue.
+   - Recovery: re-run `./build_gfx1031.sh configure --no-clean` to regenerate `build/build.ninja`, then continue the build (optionally detached) via `./build_gfx1031.sh build --detach`.

 34. **2025-12-19: fileset_tool copy failed when `dist/` is a symlink**
    - Symptom: stage installs failed with `OSError: Cannot call rmtree on a symbolic link` while running `fileset_tool.py copy .../dist .../stage`.